310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Subaru %}
 I don’t mind anything~ … So there were practice uniforms?
-Is that normal for a basketball club?
+Is that normal for a Basketball Club?
 I’m a beginner, so I dunno much.

 {% endbubble %}
 {% bubble Chiaki past %}
 No, it’s pretty rare.
 Usually you only wear a uniform during a match.

-But since this is a basketball club in an idol school, there was once a time when a magazine company wanted to take candid shots for an article, so…
+But since this is a Basketball Club in an idol school, there was once a time when a magazine company wanted to take candid shots for an article, so…

 Now we have practice uniforms—or, well, uniforms for photos.

 {% endbubble %}
 {% bubble Subaru %}
 Ahh, I see, the photos wouldn’t be good enough in P.E. uniforms, yeah?
-It’s actually pretty hard to tell this is a basketball club without someone at least holding the ball.
+It’s actually pretty hard to tell this is a Basketball Club without someone at least holding the ball.

 {% endbubble %}
 {% bubble Chiaki past %}